marcglasberg/asyncredux.com/flutter/basics/action-simplification.md

 # Action simplification

-As discussed, all your actions are classes that extend the abstract base class `ReduxAction<AppState>`.
+All your actions must extend the abstract base class `ReduxAction<AppState>`.

-If you want to simplify your actions, you can create another "base action" in your own code, called simply `Action` or `AppAction` that already contains the generic type `AppState`:
+To avoid repeating the generic type, add a custom "base action" to your code, such as `Action` or `AppAction`, with the type `AppState` already included:

 ```dart
 abstract class AppAction extends ReduxAction<AppState> { }